yuanheTian/ChiMed/README.md

 ## The Copyright

 The copyright of the corpus belongs to [39ask](http://www.39.net/).
-We release the ChiMed corpus based on our contract.
+We release the ChiMed corpus based on our contract with 39ask.

 ## Request the ChiMed Dataset